See Ontario’s fall colour by air or rail

 Autumn is Ontario’s most dramatic season, with Mother Nature giving us an awe-inspiring performance of breathtaking colour.

-Unfortunately, it’s also our shortest season.
-So don’t miss out!
-Get yourself front row seats to the amazing fall foliage on one of these eight aerial or rail tours before the curtain drops on this year’s natural show.
+Get yourself front row seats to the amazing fall foliage on one of these scenic tours before the curtain drops on this year’s natural show.

-Sunrise and sunset hot air balloon rides with Sundance Balloons
+Hot air balloon rides with Sundance Balloons

 Sundance Balloons operates in several Ontario locations with seasonal sunrise and sunset sightseeing excursions over cities and countryside landscapes.

 Details: One-hour flights are offered between May and October and are based on weather conditions.
-Prices range from $215 to $350 based on number of vouchers and time of flight.
+Prices range from $275 to $345 based on number of vouchers and time of flight.

-Locations: St. Jacobs, Kitchener-Waterloo, London and Ottawa.
+Locations: St. Jacobs, Kitchener-Waterloo, London and Ottawa

-Ride the York-Durham Heritage Railway
+York-Durham Heritage Railway Fall Festival

-Great Lakes Helicopter sightseeing tours
+Great Lakes Helicopter Grand Bend tour

 Fall colour excursions with South Simcoe Railway